SystemsApproach/security/systems.rst

-noteworthy that while the original intent was for IPsec to be part securing the network infrastructrue (as discussed in the previous chapter), today IPsec is most commonly used to implement secure tunnels running on top of the public IP substrate.
-These tunnels are often part of a Virtual Private Network (VPN), for example, connecting a remote user to their "home" enterprise.
+noteworthy that while the original intent was for IPsec to be part securing the network infrastructrue (as discussed in the previous chapter), today IPsec is most commonly used to implement secure tunnels running on top of the public Internet.
+These tunnels are often part of a Virtual Private Network (VPN), for example, connecting a remote user to their "home" enterprise network.

-IPsec is really a framework (as opposed to a single protocol or system) for providing a broad set of security services discussed throughout this book.
-IPsec provides three degrees of freedom.
+IPsec is really a framework (as opposed to a single protocol or system) for providing a broad set of security services.
+It provides three degrees of freedom.
 First, it is highly modular, allowing users (or more likely, system administrators) to select from a variety of cryptographic algorithms and specialized security protocols.
 Second, IPsec allows users to select from a large menu of security properties, including access control, integrity, authentication, originality, and confidentiality.
 Third, IPsec can be used to protect narrow streams (e.g., packets belonging to a particular TCP connection being sent between a pair of hosts) or wide streams (e.g., all packets flowing between a pair of routers or locations).

 When viewed from a high level, IPsec consists of two parts.
 The first part is a pair of protocols that implement the available security